 Meet the Candidates

-Geoff has been an active member with CAFR for over four years, and is deeply committed to their vision and mission.
-He is an active member of the Education and Outreach Committee and the Membership Committee.
-Geoff has been an honorary board member for the last two years and offers a unique perspective to the board having worked in both the recycling and the nonprofit sector.
+Geoff has been an active member with CAFR for over four years and is deeply committed to the organization’s vision and mission.
+He is an active member of the Education and Outreach and Membership committees.
+Geoff has been an honorary board member for the last few years and became an active board member in March of 2017.
+Geoff offers a unique perspective to the board having worked in both the recycling and the nonprofit sector.

 Mark Hoblitzell is the Environmental Sustainability Coordinator for the Town of Vail.
 Before joining the town, Mark worked for Vail Resorts and the US Forest Service.
 He earned a B.S in recreation resource management and an M.B.A from West Virginia University.
 In his current roll with the Town of Vail, Mark is involved in the management of multiple sustainability program areas: waste diversion and recycling, energy efficiency, special events and economic development, transportation, education and communication, and ecosystem health.
 Mark’s work in waste diversion includes improving compliance and recycling rates through the towns PAYT program, managing annual waste collection and cleanup events, and leading educational presentations in schools and at community events.
 Additionally, Mark was instrumental in the development and implementation of Vail’s “Kick the Bag Habit” program which included a ban on single-use plastic bags and a fee on paper bags in the town’s grocery stores.
 This program has resulted in a 90% reduction single-use bags.
 In his free time, Mark enjoys mountain biking, skiing, and the Colorado outdoors.